ericwbailey/ericwbailey.website/source/published/equivalent-experience-can-cut-both-ways.md

 layout: "layouts/post.njk"
 title: Equivalent experience can cut both ways
 source: ericwbailey.website
-excerpt: "The “more options” button is emblematic of how something can be technically usable by everyone, but also how it’s use is also confusing for all involved"
+excerpt: "The “more options” button is emblematic of how something can be technically usable by everyone, but also how its use is also confusing for all involved"
 date: 2023-09-05
 year: 2023
 tags: